This post may contain affiliate links. Please read our disclosure policy.

 It depends on the size and shape of your container.
 I usually find that 4 hours is enough, but overnight is best.

-Icy texture is usually a sign of too much water or not enough fat.
-If you used low-fat dairy and don’t like the icy texture, switch to full-fat.
+An icy texture is usually a sign of too much water or not enough fat.
+If you use low-fat dairy and don’t like the icy texture, switch to full-fat.
 If using frozen berries, be sure to drain them well first.

 No, not if it's cooked slowly and strained well.
 The eggs give it a richer texture, but the flavor will not be eggy.